Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 All of the Sequoia National Park campgrounds require advanced reservations which can be made on the recreation.gov website.

-I stayed at Potwisha campgrounds in Sequoia, which is the only campground open during the winter.
+We stayed at Potwisha campgrounds on our trip, which is the only campground open during the winter.

 It’s close to the Foothills entrance, which is at lower elevation so it’s much warmer than the campgrounds farther up the mountain.